arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-3.md

 to which I added a missing arrow.
 Here's the metaphor:

-* There are 2 worlds, `C` and `D`, the lower world of ordinary functions and values, and the upper world of Trees.
+* There are 2 worlds: `C`, the lower world of ordinary functions and values; and `D`, the upper world of Trees.
 * In the lower world of ordinary functions there is a function `f` from the type `a` to the type `b`.
 In our case, `String.length`.
-* In the upper world of Trees, there is an on-steroids function `F f` that does the same of `String.length`, but on Trees of string instead of just strings.
+* In the upper world of Trees, there is an on-steroids function `F f` that does the same of `String.length`, but on Trees of strings instead of just strings.
 * `map` / `^` is that function that lifts whatever function `f`, operating on simple values, to the on-steroids function `F f`,